Horace Austin

 Horace Austin (October 15, 1831 – November 2, 1905) was an American politician.
-He served as the sixth Governor of Minnesota from January 9, 1870, to January 7, 1874.
+He served as the sixth governor of Minnesota, serving two terms, from January 9, 1870, to January 7, 1874.
 He was a Republican.

-A reputation for clearheaded objectivity and disdain for contentious party politics enhanced the appeal of Judge Horace Austin as a gubernatorial candidate in 1869.
-Minnesota's sixth governor was determined to bring legislative power to bear against the railroad barons.
-His advocacy of strictly regulated passenger and freight rates and his opposition to the wholesale allocation of state lands to railroad development earned him a second term.
-But he was unable to resolve completely the problems inherent in controlling a booming transportation industry and curbing the excesses of its owners.

 Horace Austin and Mary Lena Morill on their wedding day, 1859.

 Born in 1831 in Canterbury, Connecticut, the son of a prosperous Connecticut farmer and graduate of a private academy, Austin taught school briefly before studying law.
 He was 25 when he moved to Minnesota and began practicing law in St. Peter.
 Six years later he joined the local Frontier Guards at the outbreak of the Dakota War of 1862.
 During the ensuing campaigns against the Dakota Austin served as the Captain of Company B in the 1st Minnesota Cavalry Regiment.
-In 1869, while judge of the Sixth Judicial District, Austin impressed state Republican leaders with his fair-mindedness and won the gubernatorial nomination.
+He later. became a judge for the Sixth Judicial District.
+He selected future governor Andrew Ryan McGill as his personal secretary.

+Governor

+In 1869, Austin ran for Governor.
+He was nominated for a reputation for objectivity and disdain for contentious party politics.
+This was to counter his opponent, George L. Otis, who ran a campaign mostly centered on fears of internal corruption should the Republican Party continue its domination of the state's government.
+Austin would easily win the 1869 Minnesota gubernatorial election.

+Austin was determined to bring legislative power to bear against the railroad barons.
+His advocacy of strictly regulated passenger and freight rates and his opposition to the wholesale allocation of state lands to railroad development, promising to "Shake the railroads over hell".
+During his term the Minnesota Board of Health (a precursor to the Minnesota Department of Health) was established.

+Austin would win re-election in 1871, in a landslide against opponent Winthrop Young.
+Young's campaign collapsed in the week prior to the election due to a scandal, earning Austin a dominating 60.06% of the vote.

+In 1873, he would run again, however dropped out during the primary.
+Supporters of him also voted for him in the 1875 Republican primary.

+Later life

 Remaining in the public sphere after leaving the governor's office, Austin served as third auditor of the U.S. Treasury in Washington, as register of the U.S. Land Office in Fargo, North Dakota, and finally as a railroad commissioner.
 He devoted his last 16 years to travel and relaxation at his Lake Minnetonka home.
 He died in 1905 in Minneapolis, Minnesota.